The role of Data Science in sustainable Agriculture

 livestock management

 The international organization says that technologies can make a huge impact on achieving sustainable development goals.
-According to FAO, remote sensing and regular monitoring of crop fields, livestock and forests will help governments to collect accurate data on the state of agriculture, and make informed decisions timely.
+According to FAO, remote sensing and regular monitoring of crop fields, livestock, and forests will help governments to collect accurate data on the state of agriculture, and make informed decisions timely.

 We need to move technology forward.
 The tech sector has to prove that data-driven solutions can help achieve sustainable development goals.
 The government is the one who can encourage this process.
-It can invest in technology and give access to it to small and medium-sized businesses in order to carry out sustainable development programs, established by international organizations, i.e. FAO, UN, etc.
+It can invest in technology and give access to it to small and medium-sized businesses in order to carry out sustainable development programs established by international organizations, i.e. FAO, UN, etc.

 How satellite imagery can help solve these problems

 As was mentioned before, international organizations rely on technologies to achieve SDGs, including agriculture.
 And Earth observation is one such method.
 In this way, farmers can support biodiversity through satellite imagery.
 First of all, high spatial resolution imagery can be used to classify crops.
-It’s necessary to provide precision farming capabilities that will help farmers to optimize soil irrigation, fertilization, and water consumption.
-Besides that, satellite imagery helps farmers monitor crop health status, detect plant diseases, and with the help of analytics tools to make informed decisions.
+It’s necessary to provide precision farming capabilities that will help farmers optimize soil irrigation, fertilization, and water consumption.
+Besides that, satellite imagery helps farmers monitor crop health status, detect plant diseases, and with the help of analytics tools make informed decisions.

 Satellite imagery